 - Existing single-family and multi-family residential - Achieve a minimum 50 points on the GreenPoint rating system from Build It Green. - A minimum 4 kW photovoltaic (PV) system may be installed in lieu of meeting the 15% above Title 24 requirement.
-If a building is less than 2,000 sf, the system may be smaller. - Existing commercial, mixed-use, and public and community facilities - Must be 15% more efficient than Title 24.
+If a building is less than 2,000 square feet, the system may be smaller. - Existing commercial, mixed-use, and public and community facilities - Must be 15% more efficient than Title 24. - A minimum 4 kW photovoltaic (PV) system may be installed in lieu of exceeding Title 24 requirements.
+If a building is less than 2,000 square feet, the system may be smaller.